Lovinity/wwsu/README.md

 #### Response 500 various errors if a track cannot be liked at this time
 ### /songs/queue-add
 Queue a Top Add into RadioDJ.
 If in a show, will play the Add immediately. **Requires authorization**
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200
 ### /songs/queue-liner
 Queue and play a Sports Liner.
 Will error if we are not in a sports broadcast. **Requires authorization**
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Response 200
 #### Response 500
 ### /songs/queue-psa
 Add a PSA into the RadioDJ queue. **Requires authorization**
+ - **WARNING:** As of version 5.0.0, this endpoint will require auth/host authorization.
+See the warning in "Hosts and Authorization" for more information.
+ - **WARNING:** As of version 5.0.0, this endpoint will reject on HTTP requests; you must use a websocket request.
 #### Request
 | key | criteria |
 |--|--|